Trusted

 • MakerDAO – is the most comprehensive example of decentralized autonomous organization.
 As a DeFi protocol similar to Uniswap or Compound, but for lending, it also runs on Ethereum.
 MakerDAO has two tokens, stablecoin DAI and governance token MKR.
 The MakerDAO Foundation has been distributing MKR to incentivize contributors, spur voter participation, and decentralize the governance process.
 Effectively, the foundation’s goal is to abolish itself by giving away all the tokens to the network’s stakeholders.

 When we compare Uniswap with MakerDAO, it is clear that rules make all the difference.
-Because Uniswap protocol instituted a requirement of owning 1% UNI’s supply, it effectively barred over 90% of users from participating in directing the network’s development.
-On the other hand, MakerDAO’s foundation is about to dissolve in the next couple of months.
+Because Uniswap protocol instituted a requirement of owning 1% of UNI’s supply, it effectively barred over 90% of users from participating in directing the network’s development.
+On the other hand, the MakerDAO Foundation dissolved to promote full decentralization of the protocol.

 How does a DAO work?